 Sunday: by appointment

 The guest house is located directly on the pier in Bansin.
-It not only houses one of the three tourist information offices in the imperial baths, but also offers a platform in a small but fine gallery for artists from the fields of painting, graphics and sculpture.
+It not only houses one of the three tourist information offices in the imperial baths, but also offers a platform for artists from the fields of painting, graphics and sculpture in a small but fine gallery.
 The exhibition concept is diverse, as are the topics in the lectures and readings, which can be enjoyed regularly in the in-house hall.

 From the history of the pearls of the spa villas and the uniqueness of the piers to the nature of the Pomeranian Bay and the phenomena of the island weather, various contents and themes of the Baltic Sea and the island find their place in the guest house.
 In addition to the popular tree readings with Hugo, whose stories young and old love to listen to, the Haus des Gastes also puts cabaret and satire in the form of chansons, parodies and sketches of political conditions and current events at the center of events.